ARMify-Project/ARMify/README.md

 # ARMify Plugin

-ARMify is a plugin for the open-source reverse engineering tool [Ghidra](https://github.com/NationalSecurityAgency/ghidra), with its primary goal being to assist security analysts in analyzing ARM Cortex-M bare-metal firmware.
+ARMify is a plugin for the open-source reverse-engineering tool [Ghidra](https://github.com/NationalSecurityAgency/ghidra), with its primary goal being to assist security analysts in analyzing ARM Cortex-M bare-metal firmware.
 This is achieved through automatic microcontroller model identification and annotation of memory-mapped peripherals.
-It helps analysts to understand how the firmware interacts with microcontroller features, offering significant time savings compared to manual cross-referencing with the microcontroller datasheet.
+It helps analysts understand how the firmware interacts with microcontroller features, offering significant time savings compared to manual cross-referencing with the microcontroller datasheet.